 Cabinet Quality Was Meticulously Inspected By The Emanuels Contractor

-They then submitted that cabinet to their “quite demanding judge,” Vito Luongo, their general contractor, who would be installing the cabinetry into the new kitchen he was building for them.
-Vito is a true Italian craftsman; he immigrated from Italy in the 1970s as a young mason, and over the last 35 years has built Luongo Enterprises into one of the premier residential contractors in the Westchester area.
+They then submitted that cabinet to their “quite demanding judge,” Vito Luongo, their general contractor.
+Vito would be installing the cabinetry into the new kitchen he was building for them.
+Vito is a true Italian craftsman; he immigrated from Italy in the 1970s as a young mason.
+Over the last 35 years, he has built Luongo Enterprises into one of the premier residential contractors in the Westchester area.
 Vito did a meticulous inspection: he and his sons Peter and Joe scrutinized all the wood components, tested the hinge and glide mechanisms, and reviewed the overall cabinet construction.
-When the review was complete, Vito announced that he was really surprised to see that a “dot com” cabinet company could produce a semi-custom cabinet that was on a par with the ones furnished by the local high-end showrooms.
+When the review was complete, Vito announced that he was really surprised with the result.
+Primarily, to see that a “dot com” cabinet company could produce a semi-custom cabinet that was on a par with the ones furnished by the local high-end showrooms.

-Throughout the cabinet-selection process, Max Parangi Architects , of White Plains, NY and Englewood, NJ, was addressing the challenges of grafting an extension onto the front of the house while preserving the home’s overall curbside look.
+Throughout the cabinet-selection process, Max Parangi Architects , of White Plains, NY and Englewood, NJ, was addressing the challenges of grafting.
+Grafting is an extension onto the front of the house while preserving the home’s overall curbside look.
 The firm’s experienced staff would ensure a seamless addition.

-Max and his staff created architectural plans, including placement of appliances; but they decided to leave the specifying of most of the cabinetry details to whatever cabinet supplier ended up with the job.
-The Emanuels’ friend Jitka Exler, a Czech-born interior designer, helped them at this stage, coordinating the proposed cabinetry with the marble countertops, tile flooring, lighting fixtures, and other elements she helped the couple choose and locate.
+Max and his staff created architectural plans, including placement of appliances.
+But, they decided to leave the specific cabinetry details to whatever cabinet supplier ended up with the job.
+The Emanuels’ friend Jitka Exler, a Czech-born interior designer, helped them at this stage.
+She coordinated the proposed cabinetry with marble countertops, tile flooring, lighting fixtures, and their location.

 Perhaps the biggest design issue was cabinet color.
-There was a generous amount of natural light entering the space, a fact that helped Marilyn convince her traditionalist husband to forego classic white cabinets in favor of a bolder color.
+Luckily, there was a generous amount of natural light entering the space.
+Because of this, Marilyn was able to convince her traditionalist husband to forego classic white cabinets in favor of a bolder color.
 Steve was eventually won over by Marilyn’s idea to balance the Harbor cabinets with the lighter-colored features of the rest of the kitchen.
 The cabinets, combined with a very light gray floor and a set of one-of-a-kind Italian marble black-white-and-purple countertops with matching backsplash, all blended to create a stunning space.

 Unit Pricing Allowed The Emanuels To See Exactly Where Their Money Was Going